Cleric-K/vJoySerialFeeder/Docs/FlySky.md

 Then you should select the correct COM port, select `IBUS` protocol and hit `connect`.

 Map your channels and enjoy your wireless controller with your favorite sims.

+## IA6 receiver support

+IA6 receiver is also supported.
+It does not provide ready to use IBUS pin but still the signal can be found as explained [here](http://endoflifecycle.blogspot.com/2016/10/flysky-ia6-ibus-setup.html).
+The protocol is slightly different so once you select the `IBUS` protocol you'll have to click on the `Setup` button next to it and check `IA6 Compatible IBUS protocol`.